-Use the General Settings page to modify general settings and upload certificates for your Horizon Cloud node instance.
+Use the Horizon Universal Console's General Settings page to modify settings that apply to your overall Horizon Cloud tenant environment.

 My VMware Accounts